graycenw/academic-kickstart/content/post/Lampreys-Everywhere-a-Synopsis-and-Commentary-on-1987-Cinema-Classic-The-Lost-Boys/index.md

 So all along it seemed like the title, <i>The Lost Boys</i>, was maybe just talking about the lampreys’ badass little lost souls, but it turns out it’s actually a super weird Peter Pan retelling!
 But nobody gets to keep their name except for Michael.
 It’s actually a really good twist!

 Dianne Wiest is, of course, deeply disturbed.
 Michael briefly fights Richard Gilmore in a way that does not seem very effective, and then WHAM!
-The grandpa busts through the wall in his truck, impales Richard Gilmore, and says this iconic line:
+The grandpa bursts through the wall in his truck, impales Richard Gilmore, and says this iconic line:

 ![One thing about living in Santa Carla I never could stomach: all the damn lampreys](https://media.giphy.com/media/2nhVEONmkRnHXmQ7WP/giphy.gif)